ryanwprice/npf558/readings.md

 title: Readings
 permalink: /readings/
 ---
+Readings are to be completed _before_ the start of the class noted below.

 ## Week 2
 - [Ed Ruscha: When Art Rises to the Level of Graphic Design](http://designobserver.com/feature/ed-ruscha-when-art-rises-to-the-level-of-graphic-design/2307/) by Michael Bierut